polakowo/datadocs/docs/big-data/aws.md

 <img width=150 src="/datadocs/assets/1200px-Amazon_Web_Services_Logo.svg.png"/>

+- [AWS This Week](https://acloud.guru/aws-this-week) is quick online coverage of breaking news and current headlines from AWS.

 ## Infrastructure

 - Each region is a distinct location designed to provide high availability to a specific geography.